Heywood Lease Extension - Free Consultation

 An extended lease is almost the same value as a freehold

-It is conventional wisdom that a property with over 100 years unexpired lease term is worth roughly the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a property with in excess of one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an further ninety years added to any lease with more than 45 years remaining, the residence will be worth the same as a freehold for many years in the future.

 Lender Requirement